quicwg/base-drafts/draft-ietf-quic-transport.md

 changes.

-Regardless of other mitigations, 5-tuple routing introduces new possibilities to create a Reset Oracle.
+Regardless of other mitigations, 5-tuple routing introduces new possibilities to create a stateless reset oracle.
 An attacker could tweak the source address or port of a packet to direct it to a different server and thus obtain the stateless reset token for a connection ID.
 Endpoints should take additional precautions in accordance with {{reset-oracle}}.